taehoryu/TDEmass/README.md

 		The code can handle two formats (".txt" or ".csv").
 The input data file should have 7 columns:

-			Candidate_name   Lobs    dLobs-    dLobs+    Tobs    dTobs-    dTobs+
+			Case_name   Lobs    dLobs-    dLobs+    Tobs    dTobs-    dTobs+

-		- Candidate_name : you can put any name here.
+		- Case_name : you can put any name here.
 This name does not affect the mass inference, but will simply be shown in solution figures (see 4. output).

 		- Lobs  : the peak luminosity in units of erg/s.